On this page

 - documentary evidence to support your reasons for requesting waiver, for example, medical evidence.

 Providing as much information as you can with your request will help to speed up the assessment process.
+Once received, we will not usually make any further contact with you for additional information.
+It is important therefore that you provide all the information and evidence to support your claims when you make your request.

 Where to send a request for waiver

+We prefer to receive waiver requests by email.
 You should email your request to waive 'no further stay' conditions with all supporting documentation attached to NoFurtherStayWaiverRequest@immi.gov.au.
 If you are unable to email your request you can post your written request for waiver, with all supporting documents, to the relevant office below.

 Department of Immigration and Border Protection

-Parramatta No Further Stay Waiver Request Processing Centre
+Brisbane No Further Stay Waiver Request Processing Centre

 GPO Box 9984